diana-moreno/tamagotchi-react/README.md

 - To set up a project from scratch with Webpack.
 - Add SCSS Modules to Webpack.
+- Add TypeScript to Webpack.
 - Better understanding of Javascript closures with requestAnimationFrame function.
-- Refactor from JS vanilla to React.
+- Refactor from JS vanilla to React with Typescript.
 - Advanced animations with sprites and steps.